THE BASICS:

 Easy - her quirky, sassy, one-of-a-kind personality!
 Despite her medical struggles, she lives life like a regular dog.
 On a good day, Dottie is a funny, clever, affectionate and friendly little dog.
 A great companion, playful, loving.
 She cheers me up when I need it, she makes me laugh and just watching her tackle life makes me proud of her and sometimes even a little inspired!

 Not presently.
 Dottie has Instagram, TikTok and this website.
+Recently, in July 2025 she joined Facebook!
 That's all, anything else isn't authentic Dottie so please report!

 How did Dottie come to have her own Instagram page?